ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 The inbound events in the DLQ topics will feature additional headers to communicate exception information like the message and class name.
 That will require a small modification to `hexkit`.
-In addition to the exception information, DLQ events will feature a header containing the original topic, partition, and offset of the failed event in a single string.
+In addition to the exception information, DLQ events will feature a header containing the service abbreviation, original topic, partition, and offset of the failed event in a single string.
 This enables devs to quickly confirm that the event they see in the DLQ service is in fact the same event from a given error log.

 **Previewed Events**:
 Events returned by the preview endpoint will match the format defined by the [`ExtractedEventInfo`](https://github.com/ghga-de/hexkit/blob/e3cad2d57212d1ba897e620501d5d2b120c70338/src/hexkit/providers/akafka/provider/eventsub.py#L63) dataclass.

-**Other**:
-The event ID header (consisting of the original topic, partition, and offset) will be featured in both inbound and outbound events.

 ## Additional Implementation Details: